toilville/spelWork/sandbox/draft.md

 # SPELWork: A Systemic Process Evaluation Lattice Framework

 ## Core Concept
-SPELWork is an open-source framework for evaluating organizational processes through a lattice structure that maps interconnections, flows, and outcomes.
-The framework approaches process design and evaluation as intentional acts of manifestation within systems, focusing on how clearly defined wishes translate into organizational reality.
+SPELWork is an design framework for organizational process mapping across interconnections, flows, and outcomes.
+The framework approaches process design and evaluation as intentional acts of manifestation within systems, focusing on how clearly defined "wishes", or jobs to be done, translate into organizational reality.

 ## The SPELWork Approach

-### 1. Wish Definition (Process Foundation)
+### 1. A wish is a dream the heart makes
 At the foundation of SPELWork is clear wish definition.
+Wishes, or intentions, or search terms, or events, or however wants to define a thing is a trigger that kicks off the structure of the system as it builds a response.

 Organizations must articulate the precise wishes behind each process:

-- **Wish Clarity**: Explicit statements of desired outcomes
-- **Wish Coherence**: Ensuring wishes are free from contradictions
-- **Wish Alignment**: Connecting process wishes with broader organizational values
+- **Wish Clarity**: What is the clearest way a wish can be articulated in the system?
+- **Wish Coherence**: Now what are the ways the system can define a wish knowing what it knows about an actor in the system?
+- **Wish Alignment**: Is the wish something the artificer CAN do, and if it is possible, is it in the best interests of the organization to grant the actor their boon?
-- **Wish Documentation**: Recording wishes in systematic, accessible formats
+- **Wish Documentation**: Wishes should be tracked and measured with
 - **Expert-Guided Definition**: Facilitated workshops led by process experts to articulate wishes
 - **Knowledge Elicitation**: Techniques to capture tacit expertise from experienced practitioners
 - **Cross-Functional Reviews**: Ensuring wishes reflect diverse perspectives and expertise

-### 2. Boundary Setting (System Context)
+### 2. Domains of expertise versus Domination of expertise
 Every process exists within defined boundaries that must be established:

 - **Domain Mapping**: Defining where processes begin and end